Subaru-PFS/drp_fstar_photo/doc/catalog.md

 Photometric data
 --------------------------------------------------
 The selection of F-type stars are made by using PanSTARRS1 griz-band photometry (See the figure below for the transmission curves of broad-band filters used in PanSTARRS1 and Gaia).
 The y-band photometry is shallower than others and thus will not be used.
-Those four bands cover a wavelength range from 400-900nm.
+Those four bands cover the wavelength range of 400-900nm.
 An additional use of Gaia would not improve the parameter estimates significantly (to be tested by SEGUE).